Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 HostGator Cloud: 462 ms

-Unlike their shared hosting services, HostGator seems to have allocated a significant portion of their company’s resources to optimizing the load times of their cloud servers.
+Unlike their shared hosting services, HostGator seems to have allocated a significant portion of their company’s resources into optimizing the load times of their cloud servers.

 Over the past 8 months, their cloud hosting has been among the fastest that I’ve ever seen and ranks #5 out of the 30+ hosts that we have reviewed on this site.